 Best for: Anti-aging ingredients and a matte finish.

 Chantecaille’s claim that color lasts for six hours is a stretch, but it does have reasonably good holding power.

 What’s in it: Papaya, orchid, and sugar extracts soften lips and are work like anti-aging ingredients.
 Chantecaille doesn’t use fragrance or petrochemicals, making it a prestige brand with cleaner ingredient list.
 And the lipstick, housed in a slim tube, looks as posh as it feels.

-Shade we tried: Carrie
+Shade we tried: Cindy

-Best for: Creating a glamorous look and lip-conditioning ingredients
+Best for: Creating a glamorous look and lip-conditioning ingredients.

 This soft, pretty red lives up to its promise to keep lips soft and tinted for hours.
 Built-in SPF 18 makes it a great summer choice, and it comes in a whopping twenty-six colors.